-Training and development (T&O surgery)
+Training and development (trauma and orthopaedic surgery)

 This page provides useful information on the training and development for this specialty and also has tips for people at all stages of their career including medical school.

 After completing foundation training there are two routes into T&O surgery training:

 - core surgical (CT1-2) and specialty training (ST3-8)

 - run-through training (ST1-8) that incorporates core surgical training (CT1-2) and specialty training (ST3-8)

 Core surgical training lasts two years or more and provides training in a hospital in a range of surgical specialties.
 During the first two years of your training you must take the examination to achieve membership of a Royal College of Surgeons (MRCS) or equivalent.

 Following successful completion of your core surgical training it is necessary to apply competitively for the next phase of your training (ST3).

 You will need at least ten-twelve months’ experience in T&O surgery during your core surgical training if you wish to progress to specialist T&O surgery training.
 Some core surgery programmes may be themed towards T&O surgery.

 The NHS Person Specification (2015) states that desirable criteria for ST3 T&O training include at least 8 months experience comprising two related specialties eg acute general surgery, vascular surgery, plastic surgery, neurosurgery, intensive care medicine or emergency medicine.
 At least 12 months experience in trauma based T&O posts with a major commitment to T&O surgery is also desirable.
 This experience might be gained during core surgery, although many applicants obtain a LAT (Locum Appointed for Training) or LAS (Locum Appointed for Service) post after core training and before applying for ST3 to provide the necessary experience.